The lost historic centre

 it was just the sad fact that explained the boring modernity of the Piazza della

 Repubblica.
-Now with the acquisition of two books, both in Italian, I'm
+Now with the finding of two books, both in Italian, I'm

 beginning to appreciate just what was lost, and how big an area was levelled -